-The baseline net greenhouse gas removals by sinks is the sum of the changes in carbon stocks in the carbon pools within the project boundary that would have occurred in the absence of an AR CDM project activity.
+The baseline net greenhouse gas removals by sinks is the sum of the changes in carbon stocks in the carbon pools within the project boundary that would have occurred in the absence of an A/R CDM project activity.
 As per the conditions under which the proposed methodology is applicable (described in section I.2), lands to be afforested or reforested are degraded lands, either abandoned or subjected to pre-project grazing activity or agricultural crop activity, with vegetation having area, crown cover and tree high values below the thresholds used in the national definition of forest, and the lands are still degrading or remaining in a low carbon steady state.
 For this reason, in all baseline strata where:

-- a) no growing trees or woody perennials exist, and - b) no trees or other woody perennials will start to grow at any time during the crediting period, or - c) no trees or other woody perennials will reach the threshold for the national definition of forest due to ongoing cutting and burning cycles that are part of shifting cultivation systems, the baseline net greenhouse gas removals by sinks are expected to be negative due to ongoing degradation.
-For these strata the methodology conservatively assumes that baseline net greenhouse gas removal by sinks is zero:
+- (a) No growing trees or woody perennials exist; and - (b) No trees or other woody perennials will start to grow at any time during the crediting period; or - (c) No trees or other woody perennials will reach the threshold for the national definition of forest due to ongoing cutting and burning cycles that are part of shifting cultivation systems;

+the baseline net greenhouse gas removals by sinks are expected to be negative due to ongoing degradation.
+For these strata the methodology conservatively assumes that baseline net greenhouse gas removals by sinks is zero:

-$$C{BSL} = 0 \text{ for all } t^ \le t{cp} \tag{1}$$
+$$C{BSL} = 0$$ for all $t^ \le t{cp}$